Enjoy time together with this list of 50 fun things to do at home with kids!

 I'm not going to lie to you, being stuck at home can be somewhat challenging when you have kids.

-But we all know that with coronavirus being prevalent across the world, we each have a choice -- do this with a positive attitude knowing that we are all in this together, or trudge thru things.
+But we all know that with the current state of the world, we each have a choice -- do this with a positive attitude knowing that we are all in this together, or trudge thru things.
 I'm going with the first option ;)

 Remember, just because you're sticking close to home doesn't mean you have to be cooped up indoors the whole day - be sure to get outside for a bit too!
-Our ideas include easy & FUN activities that can be done inside, in the backyard, on your patio or even at a nearby park (just remember that 'social distancing' rule if you'll be out at a public location).
+Our ideas include easy & FUN activities that can be done inside, in the backyard, on your patio or while out taking a walk.
 We're also including links to some of our FREE printables and affiliate links for items we've used during our 'stuck at home' stays.

 1. Have a Camp-out at home